nairnairnair/rancid-tomatillos/README.md

 * Andrew: I am still feeling quite burnt out from Mod 2.
 There have been some big life changes as well taking place that have made focusing a bit difficult during these past two weeks.

+* Emma: I mean... yeah.
+Andrew about summed it up.
+I intend to produce something better than the minimum viable product on the next project.

 <br>

 ### Future Iterations: <a name="future"></a> <br>